 This theme is reiterated in the beginning portion of Isaiah 49.
 This reminds us of the Abrahamic Covenant and the promise that Abraham’s seed all the nations would be blessed (Genesis 22.18).
 It is of course the unconditional Abrahamic Covenant which is the foundation of the New Covenant as Israel repeatedly breached every condition of the covenant made at Sinai.

 We can glean from these passages some important information regarding the nature of Israel’s covenant and their relationship to the other Adamites.
 Firstly we see that Israel is given the covenant of a race and this affirms that the covenant belongs to Israel alone with whom the covenant was established.
 We also see that the Israelite race will be a light to the other nations who are here distinguished from the race of Israel.
 Thus these can only be the the other Adamic nations who through Israel will come to know God’s glory.

 The other Adamites do not share in the New Covenant as they had no need of redemption from the broken Old Covenant and failure under the law.
 These Adamic nations need only the sacrifice of Christ to reattain the former position of Adam and Eve once sinless and immortal.
-Israel is uniquely blessed and elected by God to minister to and heal these nations in the Kingdom.
+Israel is uniquely blessed and elected by God to minister to these nations in the Kingdom.

 ‘The Tree of Life: Redemption of the Adamic Race’

 This is a vast topic which ties into every other topic of Scripture and one could likely spend a lifetime studying and discussing these concepts, but I hope here to have established some of the basics.